onflow/ccf/ccf_specs.md

 # Cadence Compact Format (CCF)

 Author: Faye Amacker
-Status: RC2
+Status: RC3
-Date: August 10, 2023
+Date: September 4, 2023
-Revision: 20230810a
+Revision: 20230904a

 ## Abstract

 Cadence Compact Format (CCF) is a data format designed for compact, efficient, and deterministic encoding of [Cadence](https://github.com/onflow/cadence) external values.

-Cadence is a resource-oriented programming language that introduces new features to smart contract programming.
-It's used by [Flow](https://github.com/onflow/flow-go) blockchain and has a syntax inspired by Swift, Kotlin, and Rust.
-Its use of resource types maps well to the Move language.
+Cadence is a modern resource-oriented programming language used by [Flow](https://github.com/onflow/flow-go) blockchain.

 CCF messages can be fully self-describing or partially self-describing.
 Both are more compact than JSON-based messages.
 CCF-based protocols can send Cadence metadata just once for all messages of that type.
 Malformed data can be detected without Cadence metadata and without creating Cadence objects.

 CCF defines "Deterministic CCF Encoding Requirements" and makes it optional.
-It allows CCF codecs implemented in different programming languages to produce the same deterministic encodings.
+CCF codecs implemented in different programming languages can produce the same deterministic encodings.
 CCF-based formats and protocols can balance trade-offs by specifying how they use CCF options.

 CCF obsoletes [JSON-Cadence Data Interchange Format](https://developers.flow.com/cadence/json-cadence-spec) (JSON-CDC) for use cases that do not require JSON.

 ## Status of this Document

-This document is a release candidate (RC2).
+This document is a release candidate (RC3).

 ## Copyright Notice